-The financial statements include investments in Our work included the following: unquoted financial assets at fair value of US\$73.4 million.
-Substantially all of those investments • are measured at fair value based on Level 3 (unobservable) inputs.
+The financial statements include investments in unquoted financial assets at fair value of US\$73.4 million.
+Substantially all of those investments are measured at fair value based on Level 3 (unobservable) inputs.

 The financial statements include investments in loans and other receivables of US\$34.4 million.